bheads/leveldb/README.md

 #Leveldb D Deimos Bindings

 from [code.google.com/p/leveldb](https://code.google.com/p/leveldb/):
-"
-###LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
+"LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.

 ###Features
 - Keys and values are arbitrary byte arrays.